Jundallah (Pakistan)

 Jundallah (جندالله, lit.
-"Soldiers of God") is a militant group associated with Tehrik-i-Taliban Pakistan (TTP).
+"Soldiers of God") was a militant group associated with Tehrik-i-Taliban Pakistan (TTP).
 The group was commanded by militant Hakimullah Mehsud, the Emir of TTP, until his death on 1 November 2013.
-Ahmed Marwat is the spokesman of the group.
-On 17 November 2014, a group spokesman told Reuters that it had vowed allegiance to the Islamic State of Iraq and the Levant, after a meeting with a three-man delegation from the group.
+Ahmed Marwat was the spokesman of the group.
+On 17 November 2014, a group spokesman told Reuters that it had vowed allegiance to the Islamic State, after a meeting with a three-man delegation from the group.
 In January 2017, the Government of Pakistan imposed, interalia, a ban on Jundullah and other splinter groups that claimed responsibility for terror attacks.

 Claimed and alleged attacks

-The group is wanted in connection to a wide range of militant attacks, most famously the 10 June 2004 attempted assassination attempt on the convoy of Ahsan Saleem Hyat, the then Karachi Corps Commander.
+The group was wanted in connection to a wide range of militant attacks, most famously the 10 June 2004 attempted assassination attempt on the convoy of Ahsan Saleem Hyat, the then Karachi Corps Commander.

 February 2012 Kohistan massacre

 In February 2012, 18 Shia Muslims travelling from Rawalpindi, Punjab to Gilgit, Gilgit Baltistan in Pakistan on a bus were stopped in Kohistan and massacred based on their religious affiliation by individuals dressed in Military uniforms.
 After the incident, Ahmad Marwat, claiming to be the commander of Jundallah, claimed responsibility for the act by contacting the media.
-After the shooting the gunmen resorted to aerial firing and moved to the nearby hilly areas.
+After the shooting, the gunmen resorted to aerial firing and moved to the nearby hilly areas.